 SECTION 16.
-PARTICIPATION IN PROCEEDING BY CHILD'S ATTORNEY, BEST INTERESTS ATTORNEY, AND COURT ADVISOR.
+PARTICIPATION IN PROCEEDING BY CHILD'S ATTORNEY,

+BEST INTERESTS ATTORNEY, AND COURT ADVISOR.

-- (a) A child's attorney, best interests attorney, and court advisor for a child are each entitled to: - (1) receive a copy of each pleading or other record filed with the court in the proceeding; - (2) receive notice of and attend each hearing in the proceeding; and - (3) participate in any case staffing or case management conference concerning the child in an abuse and neglect proceeding. - (b) A child's attorney, best interests attorney, and court advisor may not engage in ex parte contact with the court except as authorized by law other than this [act]. - (c) A court advisor may not take any action that may be taken only by a licensed
+- (a) A child's attorney, best interests attorney, and court advisor for a child are - 31 each entitled to: - (1) receive a copy of each pleading or other record filed with the court in - 33 the proceeding; - (2) receive notice of and attend each hearing in the proceeding; and

-1 attorney, including making opening and closing statements, examining witnesses, and engaging 2 in discovery other than as a witness.
-3 (d) The court, a child's attorney, or a best interests attorney may compel any court 4 advisor for a child to attend a trial or hearing relating to the child and to testify as necessary for 5 the proper disposition of the proceeding.
-6 (e) The court shall ensure that any court advisor for a child has an opportunity to 7 testify or submit a report setting forth: 8 (1) the court advisor's recommendations regarding the best interests of the 9 child; and 10 (2) the bases for the court advisor's recommendations.
-11 (f) In a [nonjury] proceeding, a party may call any court advisor for the child as a 12 witness for the purpose of cross-examination regarding the advisor's report without the advisor's 13 being listed as a witness by a party.
-14 [(g) In a jury trial, disclosure to the jury of the contents of a court advisor's report 15 to the court is subject to this state's rules of evidence.]
-16 Comment 17 18 19 20 21 22 23 24 25 26 27 This section makes clear that a child's attorney, a best interests attorney, and a court advisor are each entitled to receive notice of all hearings and to receive copies of all documents filed in the case.
-The right to participate in case staffings will arise in abuse and neglect proceedings where periodic conferences among court personnel and a child's representative are mandated by state and federal law to assess the child's current placement and future status.
-Unlike the child's attorney or the best interests attorney, the court advisor may also testify or submit a report to the court regarding recommendations as to the child's best interests.
-Indeed, under Section 14, the court advisor may have a duty to submit such recommendations in certain cases.
-Under this section, the court advisor is subject to cross-examination regarding the 41 oraci and section, the court advisor is subject to cross-examination regarding the advisor's recommendations to the court.
+Under this section, the court advisor is subject to cross-examination regarding the advisor's recommendations to the court.
 Although the court advisor is appointed to assist the court in determining the child's best interests, ex parte communications with the court are not permitted.
 The due process rights of the parties require the court advisor to observe ordinary procedural rules in making recommendations to the court, including giving notice to other participants and affording parties an opportunity to be heard and an opportunity for cross examination.
-See, e.g., In re Marriage of Bates, 2004 WL 2403721 (Ill.
+See, e.g., In re Marriage of Bates, 2004 WL 2403721 (III.
 2004) (failure to provide copy of guardian ad litem report to mother in custody proceeding was violation of due process); Leinenbach v.
 Leinenbach, 634 So.2d 252 (Fla.
 App.
 1994) (trial court erred in relying on report of guardian ad litem where father was not afforded opportunity to rebut contents of report).
 Likewise, neither the child's attorney nor the best interests attorney may engage in ex parte communication with the court except as otherwise authorized by law.
 Although this prohibition is rooted in the rules of professional conduct governing all lawyers, experience has shown that lawyers for children sometimes bend the rules in their desire to protect the interests of their clients.
 Thus, the principle is restated in the Act.